ForwardFeed/taillow/README.md

-# TaillowPapers, Let me look that up.
+# Taillow, Let me look that up.

 # Why?
 Because having multiple codebase was tiring me.
 Doing compatibility between each tool was frail and prone to bugs due to changes